 With swoon-worthy beaches, fascinating nature and unique Bahamian culture spicing up the food, museums and architecture, all wanderlusters will find themselves satisfied.

 The Exumas is our top pick for where to stay in The Bahamas.
 Beaches, swimming pigs, world-class diving and some real Bahamian fish fry – the only thing you won’t love is having to leave.
-The Exuma Beach Resort is our recommendation on where to stay in The Exumas.
+The Kahari Resort is our recommendation on where to stay in The Exumas.

 The laid-back, island vibes make this one of the coolest places to stay in The Bahamas!